CircuitSetup/Remote/README.md

 The first step is to extract "sound-pack-rmXX.zip" (which is included in every [Release package](https://github.com/realA10001986/Remote/releases)).
 It contains one file, named "REMA.bin".

-Next, head to the [Config Portal](#the-config-portal), click on "Update", select the "REMA.bin" file in the _bottom_ file selector and click on *Upload*.
+Next, head to the [Config Portal](#the-config-portal), click on "Update & Upload", select the "REMA.bin" file in the _bottom_ file selector and click on *Upload*.

 <details>
 <summary>Alternative way</summary>